inkeep/process-questions-from-csv/README.md

     TAGS=123456789,234567891
    ```

 See the `env.sample` for a template.
+You can provide a value in `TAGS` so that the questions and resulting analytics (including thumbs up/down) are grouped together in our dashboard.

 4. Run the script